Haemanthus bulbs and species

 With fascinating flowers that are best described as looking like a paintbrush, Haemanthus, follow up with some fairly exotic foliage as well.
 Easy to grow in a well drained soil they make a great feature plant in garden or container.

-Haemanthus species such as Haemanthus coccineus (picture right), albiflos and multiflorus are from South Africa and neighbouring countries.
-Flowers are reminiscent of a brush head, with red , yellow and white species.
+Flowers are reminiscent of a brush head, colour varies, red , yellow and white species.

 H. carneus is more difficult to find than some other species, preferring part shade it has a looser flower head than other species with a pink flower.
 Look for H. albiflos, H. barkerae, H. humilis, H. humilis ssp.
 Hirsutus, H. montanus, H. paucifolius and H. sanguineus